Transportation

 • BRT station locations.

-The study will consider how the BRT will affect pedestrian and bicycle activity, vehicular traffic, and other transit in the area and how it will integrate with other ongoing planning efforts under consideration.
-The resulting recommendation will guide the implementation of the Route 7 BRT within Tysons.
+The study considered how the BRT will affect pedestrian and bicycle activity, vehicular traffic and other transit in the area, as well as how it will integrate with other ongoing planning efforts under consideration.

 Timeline and Next Steps